- Location: Hawaii

 So Hawaii legislators decided to get serious about sending new drivers out onto the roads armed with a solid skill foundation.
 Thus, a formal driver education program was born.
 With this came a specific set of prerequisites that prospective underage drivers needed to meet in order to obtain a driver's license.

-Once the graduated licensing program came along in early 2006, driver education became a component of the first tier of a three-tier licensing system.
+Once the graduated licensing program came along, driver education became a component of the first tier of a three-tier licensing system.
 The initial stage is when you acquire a learner's permit.
 You will need to hold onto the permit for at least 180 days before attempting to move to the next level.
 In that time, you will need to tackle some required training, including enrolling in two separate driving courses.

 A permit is not needed to sign up for this class, as it is classroom-bound.
 But most prospective drivers enroll just prior to or as soon as they obtain the permit.
 If anything, waiting until after attending the lecture-intensive program, which covers a good deal of the material in the Hawaii Driver's Manual, should help you ace the written exam.

-Basically, the key to success is finding a certified program and completing the 30 hours of necessary chair time.
+Basically, the key to success is finding a certified program and completing it.
 Not only will you learn a great deal, but you will be a better driver for it.

 Looking at your options to fulfill this requirement, you might see a couple of choices.
 A standard class will involve you driving a car for a total of six hours (not all at once, of course).
 Usually the classes are broken down into four sessions, but it varies with each company.